Hosting and Physical Security

 Skyvia stores the following users' data:

-If our user prefers to stop using Skyvia and delete their account and all the connected data, they need to contact our support and ask us to delete their account.
-After a confirmation, we will delete the account and all the related data.
+If our user prefers to stop using Skyvia and delete their account and all the connected data, they can delete it in their Account settings.

 Skyvia is using an Azure Virtual Network inside the Microsoft Azure platform.
 All the virtual machines, on which Skyvia is running, are protected by the firewall and routing rules, and only ports, required for Skyvia functioning, are open.